5. General Language Features of M

 Also using set^%LCLCOL(,ncol), the null collation order can be changed while keeping the alternate collation order unchanged.
 If subscripted local variables exist, null collation order cannot be changed.
 In this case, YottaDB issues YDB-E-COLLDATAEXISTS.

-The -REGION qualifier –[NO]NULL_SUBCRIPTS accepts new values with change, add and template commands, default is –NONULL_SUBSCRIPTS, e.g.:
+The GDE -REGION qualifier –[NO]NULL_SUBCRIPTS accepts new values with change, add and template commands, default is –NONULL_SUBSCRIPTS, e.g.:

 GDE>add –region areg –dyn=aseg –null_subscripts=always